GaetanBar/LanczosPhi4/README.md

 # LanczosPhi4
-A comparaison for phi4 on lattice and in Fock basis before applying Lanczos algorithm
+A comparaison for phi4 on lattice and in Fock basis before applying Lanczos algorithm (work in progress)